penanamtomat/penanamtomat/README.md

 ## Short Description

 I'm basically a beginner.
-I'm trying to explore more about my interest in software and security.
+I'm trying to explore more about my interest in software, IoT and security.
 So, relax and enjoy!

 <!--